ethan-hann/CyberRadio-Assistant/CyberRadio.Docs/docs/quick-start/getting-started.md

 # Next Steps

-To understand the UI layout a bit more, see the [User Interface](../user-interface/user-interface.md) article
+To understand the UI layout a bit more, see the [User Interface](../user-interface/user-interface.md) article or if you're feeling adventurous, how about [creating some stations](../stations/creating-stations.md)?

-**-or-**

-if you're feeling adventurous, how about [creating some stations](../stations/creating-stations.md)?